pokt-network/pocket/.github/ISSUE_TEMPLATE/issue.md

 [ Issue description - What]

 # Origin Document
-[ Issue of the origin or link to a document]
+[ Issue of the origin or link to a document - Planning and Justification for the issue]

 # Goals
 ## Deliverables